Kid’s Most Uncomfortable Questions and How to Answer Them

 It’s good for a child to ask simple questions like, «When will dad be back from work?» Or «Why do I go to kindergarten?».
 They have clear and concrete answers: «Dad comes home at 6 a.m., and you go to kindergarten because your parents have to go to work and cannot play with you during the day».

 But often the little fat ones want to know the answers to much more complex and difficult questions.
 Parents are regularly confronted with «uncomfortable» questions, and some may even be stunned by surprise.
-At this point it is important to remember that it is not the child’s job to confuse or shame you in any way.
+At this point, it is important to remember that it is not the child’s job to confuse or shame you in any way.
 He’s just curious and really wants to know why the day changes to night or where the kids are from.
-It’s us adults who make questions uncomfortable for ourselves because some of things are obvious to us and some are taboo.
+It’s us adults who make questions uncomfortable for ourselves because some things are obvious to us and some are taboo.

 Don’t panic or look for the culprit, let alone a child.
 Try to answer as calmly as possible in language the child understands.
 The more private you are while answering, the quicker the child will switch to a more interesting activity.